tchelovilar/github-org-runner-exporter/README.md

 ## How to deploy

-Create a secret with the [private token](https://github.com/settings/tokens) and the ornanization name:
+Create a secret with the [private token](https://github.com/settings/tokens) and the organization name:

 ```
 kubectl create secret generic runner-exporter --from-literal=PRIVATE_GITHUB_TOKEN=<token> --from-literal=OWNER=<org>